brianferguson/HotKey.dll/README.md

 -

 ####Example 1:
 The status of the 3 toggle keys are at the top of the skin.
 To change the background color, press and release the hot keys.
+Once pressed, the background color should change.
+Once released, the background color should return to the original color.

 ```ini
 [Rainmeter]